How to organise sales in your web store

 Before you start with the real planning, it’s important to first analyse some of your different options.
 This is why you should define the strengths and weaknesses of your online business as well as the potential opportunities and risks.
 Set these against the current market situation to obtain a realistic indication of your potential sales goals.
 Also remember to keep in mind the requirements of the customers and any partner companies.
 Depending on your starting point, the following objectives should be considered:

-- Economic objectives: using your existing resources in an economic and labor-efficient way is particularly important when setting up your e-commerce project.
+- Economic objectives: using your existing resources in an economic and labour-efficient way is particularly important when setting up your e-commerce project.
 This not only secures your price range, but also increases lighter sales volumes and keeps distribution and logistics expenses down.

 - Ecologically orientated objectives: in certain circumstances, it could be particularly relevant to consider the environmental impact of your storage and delivery methods.
 Here, energy efficiency, minimising emissions, and a responsible waste disposal system all play an important role.
 However, these factors are generally costly and time-consuming.